pgh-pep/pep_repo/docs/devDesktop.md

 ```

 You will be promted to enter a username and password followed by a successful installation message.
+(Your password will not be shown when typing for security reasons)

 To confirm a successful installation of WSL and Ubuntu, you can list your currently installed distros with: